frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/human-resources/human-resources-reports.md

 ## Employee Information

-This Report Provide you the basic information for Employees like status, Branch, Designation etc.
+This report provides you with the basic information of the Employees like their Status, Branch, Designation, etc.

 <img class="screenshot" alt="Employee Information" src="{{docs_base_url}}/assets/img/human-resources/employee-information.png">